Table of Contents

 - It’s also known by the variations Humes Hand, Khamesh and Khamsa

 The Hamsa symbol is often depicted as a symmetrical hand, with fingers pressed close together, either facing upwards or downwards.
-Sometimes, it features an eye at the center of the palm, which is the nazar boncugu, believed to repel the evil eye.
+Sometimes, it features an eye at the center of the palm.
+This is the nazar boncugu, believed to repel the evil eye.

 - A Hamsa facing downwards symbolizes abundance and prosperity, inviting good things to come into your life.
 An upside-down Hamsa also is seen as a blessing for fertility as well as a means of receiving answered prayers.
 Generally, the fingers are close together when facing down.

 - A Hamsa facing upwards acts as a talisman against evil and any malicious intent.
-Additionally, it acts as a shield against any negative thoughts and feelings you may have about yourself and others, including feelings such as greed, jealousy and hatred.
-The fingers are sometimes spread apart symbolizing the warding off of evil.
+Additionally, it acts as a shield against any negative thoughts and feelings you may have about yourself and others, including greed, jealousy, and hatred.
+The fingers are sometimes spread apart, symbolizing the warding off of evil.

+In general, the Hamsa hand is a symbol of protection, warding off evil and keeping the user safe.
+It acts as a good luck charm.
 However, like any other symbol, it should be no surprise that the Hand of Fatima has acquired new meanings as it was integrated into different religions and beliefs.
-The Hamsa is that rare symbol that makes an appearance in all the world’s major religions, including Hinduism, Buddhism, Judaism, Christianity and Islam.
-Each of these religions adopted the Hamsa and gave it their own interpretation.
-Additionally, outside of religious circles, the Hand of Fatima has gained a more general understanding.
+Outside of religious circles, the Hand of Fatima has gained a more general understanding.

-- Hamsa in Hinduism and Buddhism: In these faiths, the Hamsa is often taken to represent the chakras (which are the energy centers that run along the spine), the energy that flows between these centers and the specific hand gestures on forms while meditating or practising yoga so as to redirect energy.
+In these Eastern faiths, the Hamsa is often taken to represent the chakras (the energy centers that run along the spine) and the energy that flows between these centers.
+The Hamsa is also connected to the mudras, or spiritual hand gestures.
 Each of the five fingers has an energy, and the five particular mudras associated with the Hamsa are:

 - Thumb: The solar plexus chakra and fire element